northsqrd/clothing-menu/README.md

 RegisterCommand("eup", HandleClothingCommand)
 ```

 There is also a quick command for migrating / "generating" the numbers for the components and props your current ped has.
 This is done using the `/getclothing` command.
-This will automatically copy the text to your clipboard so you can paste the generated text into the config, found in `clothing.lua`.
+This will automatically copy the output to your clipboard so you can paste the generated numbers into the config, found in `clothing.lua`.
 Make sure to remove components and props that are not necessary for that preset.

 ## Credits
-[NativeUILua](https://github.com/FrazzIe/NativeUILua) - Frazzle for making the amazing NativeUILua library which is bundled with this resource.<br>
+[NativeUILua](https://github.com/FrazzIe/NativeUILua) - Frazzle for making the NativeUILua library which is bundled with this resource.
-[EUP-Menu](https://github.com/Andyyy7666/EUP-Menu) - Andyyy7666 for some of the inspiration and some of the function that actually sets your components/props.

-## Final words
-Hopefully my small contribution to this great community will be appreciated by those who find this useful.
-Feel free to do whatever you want with this, just don't come crying or sue me if something goes wrong.
-If you want to claim you made this so your server members are proud of you and think you have a massive brain, go ahead.
-Even though the license technically permits it, please, if you change one line and decide to sell it, know that you are an asshole.